OfficeDev/msteams-docs.es-ES/msteams-platform/bots/calls-and-meetings/registering-calling-bot.md

 Para crear un nuevo bot para Teams:

-1. Use este vínculo para crear un nuevo bot, `https://dev.botframework.com/bots/new`.
-Como alternativa, si selecciona el botón **Crear un bot** en el portal de Bot Framework, cree el bot en Microsoft Azure, para lo que debe tener una cuenta de Azure.
+1. Use this link to create a new bot, `https://dev.botframework.com/bots/new`.
+Alternately, if you select the **Create a bot** button in the Bot Framework portal, you create your bot in Microsoft Azure, for which you must have an Azure account.
 1. En el canal de Teams:
 1. Seleccione la pestaña **Llamada** en la página del canal de Teams.
 Seleccione **Permitir llamada**, y, a continuación, actualice **Webhook (para llamar)** con la dirección URL HTTPS donde recibirá las notificaciones entrantes, por ejemplo, `https://contoso.com/teamsapp/api/calling`.
 Para obtener más información, vea [configurar canales](/bot-framework/portal-configure-channels).